Counterpoint (Star Trek: Voyager): Reception

 In 2012, Den of Geek ranked "Counterpoint" as one of the top ten episodes of Star Trek: Voyager.
 The romance between Janeway and Kashyk was praised by Screen Rant as one of the couples that helped the show, noting the tension between their emotions and duty to their respective morality.
 Screen Rant also noted that although there may have been real emotions, there was also deception.

 In 2017, Business Insider listed "Counterpoint" as one of the most underrated episodes of the Star Trek franchise.

 WhatCulture ranked the relationship between Janeway and Kashyk as the 6th most romantic-sexual moment of Star Trek.

 In 2017, Den of Geek ranked Mark Harelik as Kashyk as the ninth best guest star on Star Trek: Voyager.

 In 2017, Vulture listed this episode as one of the best of Star Trek: Voyager.

 In 2020, SyFy said this was the sixth best episode of Star Trek: Voyager, but also the most underrated episode of the series.
 They note that it is Kate Mulgrew's favorite episode of the series, and call it an "acting showcase" for her.
 They point out that her character must make "hard choices" as she navigates a suspicious romance in a plot, which they describe as "The Diary of Anne Frank in space."

-In 2020, Gizmodo ranked this one of the "must watch" episodes from the series.
+In 2020, io9 ranked this one of the "must watch" episodes from the series.

 In 2020, The Digital Fix said this was the best episode in season five, with tense battle of wits, action and a tease of romance.